jaredbyrum/jaredbyrum/README.md

 - 💞️ I’m looking to collaborate on any and all projects.
 I browse public projects on github looking for ismple issues i can collaborate on.
 - 📫 How to reach me:
 - Email: jaredbyrum@gmail.com
-- LinkdIn:
+- LinkedIn: www.linkedin.com/in/jared-byrum-97420a292
-- Portfolio: TBD
+- - Portfolio: TBD
 - Github: https://github.com/jaredbyrum/

 <!---